 Best Xbox Series X Monitor 1440p Curved - Gigabyte AORUS 27 Inch Curved Gaming Monitor

 The contrast ratio is 3000:1 and it also features HDR too, which should be great for games where you want a more realistic and immersive experience.

 Read More: Best Curved Monitors For Gaming

 This is not a 'budget' monitor by any means, but it does come in at well under £500, has a pretty epic design (with LEDs also), and could work well with several different types of games, from fast-paced FPS to slower and more dramatic titles such as RPGs.

 Best Monitor for Xbox Series X 1440p, Large - ASUS ROG STRIX Curved 32 Inch

 This ASUS ROG STRIX Curved 32 Inch monitor is great if you're want something comparable to a TV (in the monitor world that is).

 With a 1440p resolution and an impressive 144hz refresh rate, this monitor seemingly hits the sweet spot when it comes to both gameplay smoothness and definition.

 It also boasts an impressive contrast ratio at 3000:1 and a solid 4ms response time.
 If you're interested in introducing that cinematic quality to your gaming, then this could be a great choice.

-The trade-off may be lower resolution, but at this size, the visuals should still pack a punch!
+The trade-off may be a lower resolution, at only 1080p, but at this size, the visuals should still pack a punch!